 Police put all men into one car, very bad car.
 It was closed and there was no oxygen, so the men could not breath.
 Police was smiling in the car and laughing at the men that they could not breath properly and did not feel well.
 We were in that car for 5 hours.

-In Croatia, all people were handed over to the Croatian police who directly deported them to the Bosnian border near Velika Kladuša and broke their phones by stealing the batteries and memory cards and destroying the charging stations:
+In Croatia, all people were handed over to the Croatian police who directly pushed them back to the Bosnian border near Velika Kladuša and broke their phones by stealing the batteries and memory cards and destroying the charging stations:

 I had all my memories from Iran in my phone, pictures of my mother who died, my sister, but I lost it all now.
 They took it and now we don’t have any memory with our family in Afghanistan.